Like every version before it, Microsoft SQL Server 2019 is jam-packed with new features and capabilities -- and...

 Added features for SQL Server on Linux

-For starters, SQL Server for Linux now supports data replication.
+For starters, SQL Server on Linux now supports data replication.
 A database instance in a Linux virtual machine running SQL Server 2019 can act as a replication publisher, distributor or subscriber, so long as the SQL Server Agent job scheduler is installed.

 Another major addition to the Linux version of the DBMS is the ability to set up Always On availability groups in Docker containers orchestrated with Kubernetes.
 Microsoft is also making certified container images available for Red Hat Enterprise Linux, and it's putting all of its Linux and Windows container images for both SQL Server 2017 and SQL Server 2019 on the Microsoft Container Registry, a container catalog it created in May.